two-tauers/k3s-alpine/README.md

 1. Insert the SD card and unmount any drives

-    To see the list of mounts: `lsblk`
+    To see the list of mounts: `lsblk`.
+    If the device already contains a partition and it's mounted, unmount it before proceeding (`sudo umount <mountpoint>`)

 2. Partition the boot drive